 Here’s another good tip: make sounds when you are exhaling – almost like a whistling sound.
 This way you will hear your exhalation, making it easier to track.

-One of top principle that helps us understand the art of Jiu-Jitsu is the Zen Stage.
+One of the top principles that help us understand the art of Jiu-Jitsu is the Zen Stage.
 These BJJ principles valorize the importance of repetition.

 Therefore, constant repetition applied properly will provide tremendous benefits to your Brazilian jiu jitsu such as: